Common name(s)

 Identification

-A small stingray with a kite-shaped disc that is wider than long; disc width approximately 1.2-1.3 x length.
-Snout very short, and bluntly angular.
+A small stingray with a kite-shaped disc that is slightly wider than long.
+Snout short, and bluntly angular.
 Tip of snout not extended.
 Anterior margins of disc straight or weakly convex.
 Pectoral fin apices angular and slightly falcate.
 Pelvic fins large; apices narrowly rounded.

 Mouth small, containing 2 large central oral papillae.
 Prominent labial furrows and folds around mouth.
 Nasal curtain narrow and skirt-shaped; posterior margin undulate and heavily fringed.
 Nostrils thin.

-Denticles on disc absent except for a varying row of small thorns extending from nape to level of cloaca.
 Tail broad and depressed at base, tapering gently to caudal sting, then thin but firm to tip.
 No prickly denticles on tail.
-Tail length (when intact) up to 1.5 x disc width.
+Tail length (when intact) about 1.5 x disc width.
 Ventral finfold long and low.
-Dorsal finfold very short; length approximately 5.2-6.1 x shorter than ventral fold.
+Dorsal finfold very short.
 1-2 tail stings usually present.

 Colour

-Dorsum pale greenish-brown with an indistinct brown band across eyes, and numerous eye-sized blue spots (often with pale centres), and scattered very small black specs.
-Blue spots sparser on medial strip and denser on pectoral fins.
-Dusky mask over eyes sometimes extends backwards to nape, forming a dusky triangle.
+Dorsum pale greenish-brown or brownish-grey with an brown band across eyes, and numerous eye-sized blue spots (often with pale centres), and a few scattered very small black specs.
+Blue spots fairly evenly distributed across disc except near margin.
 Ventrum white with a greyish submarginal band.
-Tail beyond caudal mostly black with irregular white bands near tip.
-Caudal finfolds black.
+Tail blue, abruntly changing to black with irregular white bands beyond caudal.

 Size